-The Kansas City Zoo strives to be palm oil free whenever possible.
-If palm oil free is not an option, we only purchase products that use certified sustainable palm oil to help save orangutans and all animals affected by non-sustainable palm oil farming.
+The Kansas City Zoo strives to only purchase products that use certified sustainable palm oil to help save orangutans and all animals affected by non-sustainable palm oil farming.

 Unsustainable palm oil production results in massive deforestation, rapid biodiversity loss and significant greenhouse gas emission.
 In the last decade, close to 80% of deforestation in the Sumatra peat lands was driven by the expansion of non-sustainable palm oil plantations costing orangutans and other endangered wildlife valuable habitat they need to survive.